cwendorf/EASI/B-BasicExamples/BETWEEN_SUBJECTS_EXAMPLE.md

 ### Analyses of Multiple Groups

-This section produces output that is equivalent to one-sample analyses separately for each level of a factor.
+This section produces analyses that are equivalent to one-sample analyses separately for each level of a factor.

 #### Confidence Intervals for the Means